rschristopher/ischristtrue.com/src/modern-views/free-will.md

  no longer able to exercise our
  God-given will.

-How to make sense of angels?
-How to make sense of demons?
-That is, if no free will, then why torment?
-Why tempt people?

-Or better, why would God not make salvation available to all, even those He knows won't be saved?
-This is the dangerous question that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before.
+These are difficult and even dangerous questions that if left untempered by truth will result in the continuation of the heretical cycles of revolution and reaction that we have seen before.
 In the end, Christ has a divine will and a human will, He is both, and thus through Christ do we affirm the objective knowable truth of man's free will **and** of God's absolute sovereignty.